goldarluu/cse15l-lab-reports/index.md

-jelloooo it is time to code!
+# jelloooo it is time to code!

-## Heading 2 Best Random Number Generator!
+## Best Random Number Generator!
 ---
 ```
 % generates a random number given a set number of rolls